thestippe/thestippe.github.io/_drafts/dataviz/2023-11-01-perception.md

 - The **retina** which contains the light receptors of our eye.
 - The **optic nerve** which transmits the information from the retina to the brain.

-Into the retina we have two kind of receptors:
+Into the retina we have three kind of receptors:
 - The **rod cells** which are very sensitive in low light conditions.
 They are roughly 90 millions and are especially used into the peripheral vision and night vision.
 They are especially concentrated at the outer edge of our retina
 - The **cone cells** are responsible of the color vision, and are roughly 6 millions.
 Human eye has three kind of cone cells, and each type is more sensitive into a specific wavelengths range, corresponding approximately to **red**, **blue** and **green** wavelengths and named long, medium and short wavelengths cones.
+- The **retinal ganglion cells**, which are devoted to long term representation of ambient light, and are very important for many tasks such as the pupil control, the melatonin production and in the synchronization of the circadian rhythm.

 The red cones are approximately ten times the green or blue ones, this is why we are better in discriminating the red tones than the blue or green ones.